YouTube Video Size Limits

 What YouTube does after upload

-YouTube transcodes every upload into multiple adaptive streams (H.264, VP9, AV1 depending on viewer device).
+YouTube transcodes every upload into multiple adaptive streams.
+Viewer devices may receive H.264, VP9, AV1, or other ladder rungs depending on the platform’s current delivery choices.
 Uploading a 100 Mbps 4K master does not bypass that process.
-Viewers still receive compressed adaptive bitrate.

 Implications:

-- Upload a high-quality mezzanine, not the camera RAW or ProRes unless you have a reason.
+- Upload a high-quality mezzanine, not camera RAW or editing ProRes, unless you have a specific reason.

 - Clean 1080p or 4K H.264 MP4 with sensible bitrate is the standard creator workflow.

-- Avoid double heavy compression before upload; mild generation loss plus YouTube’s encode can banding.
+- Avoid heavy double compression before upload.
+Mild generation loss plus YouTube’s encode can create banding.

-You cannot “opt out” of re-encoding by uploading a special codec.
+You cannot opt out of re-encoding by picking a special codec.
 The platform normalizes for adaptive delivery.
+Background: VP9 and AV1 .

 Recommended export settings for creators